chrisnmorrison/openmastery/learn/java/intermediate-syntax/exceptions.md

 Checked exceptions are those that the Java compiler forces you to handle explicitly in your code.
 These exceptions are typically related to input/output operations or other external factors that can cause errors at runtime.
 Examples of checked exceptions in Java include IOException, SQLException, and ClassNotFoundException.

 Unchecked exceptions, on the other hand, are exceptions that the compiler does not force you to handle explicitly in your code.
-These exceptions are typically caused by programming errors, such as dividing by zero or trying to access an index that does not exist in an array.
+Programming errors typically cause these exceptions such as dividing by zero or trying to access an index that does not exist in an array.
 Examples of unchecked exceptions in Java include NullPointerException, ArrayIndexOutOfBoundsException, and ArithmeticException.

 ## How to Handle Exceptions in Java